tysonholub/pycro-scrape/README.md

 -   `install`: installs poetry dependencies and pre-commit git hooks
 -   `update_boilerplate`: fetches and applies updates from the boilerplate remote
 -   `test`: runs pytest with test coverage report
+-   `compose` runs docker compose with the given arguments

 ## Usage